sehouse/responsive-portfolio/README.md

 Commit 5:
 I created the container for the "About Me" section of my index page, using a card and h1 for the title, and then added an image and placement text.
 I also made the image responsive to screen size changes.

+Commit 6:
+I altered some CSS to try to fix the lack of background color to my container.